‘Vampire Diaries’ Spoilers: Shocking Moment Brings Elena Back?

-The Vampire Diaries is nearing it’s series finale, and many fans have been scouring the internet for spoilers about the final season.
-While not much is known, many viewers are holding out hope that actress Nina Dobrev will reprise her role as Elena Gilbert before the show takes it’s finale curtain call.
+The Vampire Diaries is nearing its series finale, and many fans have been scouring the internet for spoilers about the final season.
+While not much is known, many viewers are holding out hope that actress Nina Dobrev will reprise her role as Elena Gilbert before the show takes its finale curtain call.

 According to Carter Matt, Vampire Diaries spoilers and speculation reveal that another big death will take place in Season 8.
 The show’s executive producer, Julie Plec, has confirmed that another character will bite the dust before the show’s end, and that it will be “painful” and “terrible” to watch.
 However, which one of the characters will be the one to die?
 The only major characters that are currently human are Alaric, Matt, and Bonnie, but it seems that everyone is fair game due to the series ending.